archway-network/archway-docs/docs/create/getting-started/install.md

 ## Cargo

-Cargo is Rust's package manager, like `go get` for Golang or `npm` for JavaScript.
+Cargo is Rust's package manager, like `go get` for Golang, or `npm` for JavaScript.
 It comes with Rust if you installed `rustc` using `rustup`.

 If you didn't install with `rustup`, or don't have `cargo` in your command line path, see the instructions for installing `cargo` at https://doc.rust-lang.org/cargo/getting-started/installation.html

 ## Cargo Generate

-`cargo-generate` is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template.
+`cargo-generate` is a tool that creates a new Rust project quickly by leveraging a pre-existing code base.

-In Archway it's used to provide ready-made project templates for dApp development.
+In Archway it's used to provide project templates for dApp development.

-To install `cargo-generate` with `vendored-openssl` enabled, run the command:
+To install `cargo-generate` with `vendored-openssl` run the command:
 ```bash
 cargo install cargo-generate --features vendored-openssl
 ```